 Most companies only devote significant spending to cybersecurity after an attack, even though the fallout of an incident can be so devastating that 60% of small companies go out of business within 6 months of a successful cyberattack.
 In many companies, that attitude translates to dangerously sloppy IT practices – over 60% of data breaches are caused by a simple maintenance failure like neglecting to patch your software.

-Mitigate The Risk of Another Company’s Carelessness
+Mitigate The Risk of Another Company’s Cybersecurity Disaster

-Mitigating the danger of a successful cyberattack against your company because of a third party data breach has to be part of your cybersecurity calculus as you consider this growing threat.
+Mitigating the danger of a successful cyberattack against your company because of a third-party data breach has to be part of your cybersecurity calculus as you consider this growing threat.
 Every day, enormous quantities of information from past breaches lands on the Dark Web, empowering future cybercrime.
 However, any company can put a few basic protections in place that limit the potential damage of supply chain risk.

 Dark Web Monitoring for Credential Compromise